l2ep-epmlab/VSC_Lib/README.md

 > or
 3. add the Library folder in your Matlab path and refresh your simulink library browser
 4. Check that a new library named 'VSC4SPS' has been added in the library browser of Simulink

+### Examples
+Some examples are available in the folders "Examples" for different Matlab releases These folders include some basics files and the simulation used inside the first cited paper: Promises and Challenges of Grid Forming: Transmission System Operator, Manufacturer and Academic View Points.